-The old Backup and Restore feature of Windows 7 is back in the Windows 10 after Microsoft removed it from Windows 8.1.
-The Backup and Restore (Windows 7) tool of Windows 10 allows you to restore any of your old Windows 7 backups on the Windows 10 system.
-However, you can also use the tool for backing up the Windows 10 PC precisely how you backed up the Windows 7.
+The old Backup and Restore feature of Windows 7 is back in Windows 11/10 after Microsoft removed it from Windows 8.1.
+The Backup and Restore (Windows 7) tool of Windows 11/10 allows you to restore any old Windows 7 backups on the Windows 11/10 system.
+However, you can also use the tool for backing up the Windows 11/10 PC precisely as you backed up the Windows 7.

-Unlike the File History method, Backup and Restore (Windows 7) can be used for backing up any folders or files.
+Unlike the File History method, Backup and Restore (Windows 7) can be used to back up any folders or files.
 Here are the steps to configure it.

 - Please search for the Control Panel in the Windows search box and open it.

-- Change the View by setting from the top-right of the Control Panel interface.
-Set it to Large icons or Small icons.
+- Change the View by setting it from the top-right of the Control Panel interface.
+Please set it to Large icons or Small icons.

 - Now select Backup and Restore (Windows 7).